mwebb33/slab_application_examples/sld1-overview/index.md

 ### Overview

-This project aims to implement a simple Bluetooth-Ethernet Thin Gateway, the sensor measures and collects data from the device's environment and the gateway request the results via BLE.
+This project aims to implement a simple Bluetooth-Ethernet Thin Gateway, wherein the sensor measures and collects data from the device's environment, and the gateway request the results via BLE.

-When the device in connected to a sensor peripheral the gateway reads the BLE characteristics to retrieve the measured temperature and humidity.
-The measurements results are uploaded to dweet.io via the Ethernet Click board.
+When the device is connected to a sensor peripheral, the gateway reads the BLE characteristics to retrieve the measured temperature and humidity.
+The measurement results are uploaded to dweet.io via the Ethernet Click board.

 ![AEP](doc/example/overview-eth-ble-gateway.png)